Fixtures

 The team faced serious financial issues in the 2008–09 season, and were in danger of not being able to compete in the following season.
 On July 16, 2009, Chinese media reported that Yao Ming had stepped in to purchase the team.

 In the 2021–22 season, under Li Chunjiang, the Sharks experienced a high bested only by the Yao era, reinvigorating their place among China's best basketball teams.
-Around that time, alongside the CBA as a whole, they became an Internet meme as a future landing spot for high profile NBA stars who underperform in a game or series, particularly in the playoffs.
+Around that time, alongside the CBA as a whole, they became an Internet meme as a future landing spot for high-profile NBA stars who underperform in a game or series, particularly in the playoffs.
 Kyle Kuzma, Ben Simmons, and Dillon Brooks were prominent victims of such jokes.

 The Shanghai basketball team is one of the top teams in China's professional basketball league.
 Known for their fast-paced and high-scoring style of play, the team is a powerhouse in the league and has a strong fan base in Shanghai and beyond.
 The team is made up of talented players from China and around the world, who bring a mix of skill, athleticism, and experience to the court.
 With a history of success in the league, the Shanghai team is always a contender for the championship title and continues to attract top talent to their roster.
 Fans can expect exciting games and thrilling performances from the Shanghai basketball team as they compete against the best teams in China.